May 13, 2026

 We also ran ablation variants with document enrichment features disabled, and a third variant with an upgraded enrichment model.
 More on those below.

-Each answer was scored in two stages: a numeric parser that applies a 2.5% relative tolerance (matching standard financial rounding conventions), followed by a GPT-4o-mini LLM judge for everything that did not parse numerically.
-Because LLM judges are non-deterministic, we re-ran the judge 10 times per configuration and report means with 95% confidence intervals from Welch's t-test.
-Judge variance was small (standard deviation 0.3%–0.6%), so the numbers are stable.
+Each answer was scored in two stages: a numeric parser that applies a 2.5% relative tolerance (matching standard financial rounding conventions), followed by an LLM judge for everything that did not parse numerically.
+The judge used here is claude-opus-4-7.
+The original April 2026 run used gpt-4o-mini and re-ran the judge 10 times for 95% CI; we discuss why we switched in the Methodology update below.

 Results